alexwilkerson/ddstats-server/README.md

 #### submission stuff

-- [ ] finish the logic behind game submissions and filtering
+- [x] finish the logic behind game submissions and filtering (i think this is done)

 ### TODO: endpoints